smart-data-models/dataModel.UrbanMobility/ArrivalEstimation/doc/spec_JA.md

         type: Relationship
     hasTrip:
       anyOf:
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Property.
+Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Property.
+Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'Trip associated to this Entity.
-It shall point to an Entity of Type GtfsTrip'
+      description: Trip associated to this Entity.
+It shall point to an Entity of Type GtfsTrip
       x-ngsi:
         model: https://schema.org/URL
         type: Relationship
     headSign:
-      description: 'It shall contain the text that appears on a sign that identifies the trip''s destination to passengers'
+      description: It shall contain the text that appears on a sign that identifies the trip's destination to passengers
       type: string
       x-ngsi:
         model: https://schema.org/Text.
         type: Property
     id:
       anyOf: &arrivalestimation_-_properties_-_owner_-_items_-_anyof
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Property.
+Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Property.
+Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'Unique identifier of the entity'
+      description: Unique identifier of the entity
       x-ngsi:
         type: Property
     name:
-      description: 'The name of this item.'
+      description: The name of this item.
       type: string
       x-ngsi:
         type: Property
     owner:
-      description: 'A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)'
+      description: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)
       items:
         anyOf: *arrivalestimation_-_properties_-_owner_-_items_-_anyof
-        description: 'Property.
-Unique identifier of the entity'
+        description: Property.
+Unique identifier of the entity
       type: array
       x-ngsi:
         type: Property
     remainingDistance:
-      description: 'It shall contain the remaining distance (in meters) of arrival for the trip heading to the concerned stop'
+      description: It shall contain the remaining distance (in meters) of arrival for the trip heading to the concerned stop
       minimum: 0
       type: number
       x-ngsi: